Responsible Finnish energy

 Investments in shared future

 Pohjolan Voima has always had the courage to make decisions that reach out far into the future.
-In the course of the last ten years, Pohjolan Voima has invested almost four billion euros in hydropower, thermal power and nuclear power.
+In the course of the last nearly twenty years, Pohjolan Voima has invested almost four billion euros in hydropower, thermal power and nuclear power.
 Of this, renewable energy accounts for €1.6 billion.

 Pohjolan Voima's investments do their part in maintaining the competitiveness and economic growth of Finnish society.